priyanshtiwari001/fact-react-pizza/README.md

 # [Live Demo](https://fast-react-pizza.netlify.app/)

-This is a frontend project which is build on a javascript framework called React.
-I used the latest tech stack to build this application like react-router-dom, tailwind css, redux,redux-toolkit.
+This is a front-end project built using the JavaScript framework React.
+The latest tech stack, including react-router-dom, Tailwind CSS, Redux, and Redux Toolkit, was utilized to develop this application.

+## Features:
+1. Search for order details
+2. Edit or delete items from the order cart